tstki/BrickStack/Doc/RoadMap.md

 - progressdialog in case an operation takes long (like import/export)
 - Cleanup unused functions to keep the .exe smaller

-Throttling and request slowing:
+### Throttling and request slowing:
 - Handle error 429: Add a mandatory delay between requests
 - Request was throttled - you are sending too many requests too fast.
 - Normal user accounts are allowed to send on average one request/sec, with some small allowance for burst traffic.
 - Example response: { "detail": "Request was throttled.
 Expected available in 2 seconds." }
 - Parts call: /lego/parts/?part_nums=3001,3002,3003&inc_part_details=1

+### Analytics:
+- Show graphs of each theme / year / part count of sets you own

+## API
-Get user's inventory
+### Get user's inventory
 - Ability to export inventory per group to rebrickable csv/xml

+## Windows
+- Collection details (shows selected collection's details / custom fields / statistics)
+- Collection content (shows selected collection's set content)
+- Multiple collections (vertical and horizontal)
+- "layout" set for all windows to switch window placements configured by the user.
+- Hamburger menu if window size is too thin.
+- Expand about screen
+- Fix window sizes and anchors
+- Helpfile / tutorial / common shortcuts
+- Sorting grids

+### Settings:
+- Add option to show/hide columns for collection / setlist.
+- Add ability to add custom fields.
+- Option to store backup files on changes / periodically.
+- Slider setting for delay between image downloads.
+- Search options box above treeview.
+- Caps lock is active warning in login dialog
+- Default import / export path (just remember last used)
+- Option to allow multiple collections windows
+- Option to allow multiple collection windows
+- Check for updates / autoupdater (through github binary distribution)
+- Options for default image quality for parts / sets / other.
+Too high by default, limit is 1000px 128 for parts and 256 for models would be better as default.
+- Choose UI elements in search results / parts (several template layouts, with example)
+- Option to treat newly added sets as having all parts

-Configure desired columns when printing parts - preferably on the dialog itself by showing the config dialog and it's related settings.
+### Configure desired columns when printing - preferably on the dialog itself by showing the config dialog and it's related settings.
 - Also multiple columns - ask in dialog, and make a preview
 - Look into Skia library https://github.com/skia4delphi/skia4delphi

-Collection window:
+### Collection window:
 - Import from CSV/Xml and other sources.
 - Edit (change current selected row) -> show dialog with options such as: icon / name / description / custom fields
 - Drag n drop to change custom order.